 Now, you may have to read the post again to choose which ones are the most important for you.
 But there is a big problem left: We usually choose our photo camera inside a relatively dark shop (perfect, ideal conditions to demonstrate an EVF) and we use it mostly during our Summer holidays (the worst conditions to use an EVF).
 Some people may be unpleasantly surprised if they do not think twice before choosing a camera.

-1 comment for “Will the Electronic Viewfinder (EVF) save the photo world?
+One response to “Will the Electronic Viewfinder (EVF) save the photo world?”